-In.
-1914 Ekster settled in Russia and was spurred by Malevich’s work to produce her first non-figurative paintings.
+In 1914 Exter settled in Russia and was spurred by Malevich’s work to produce her first non-figurative paintings.
 Her works were shown in exhibitions of Russian avant-garde art such as Tramway V, the first show staged by the Russian Futurists in Petrograd (now Saint Petersburg) in 1915 and from 1916 onwards she made a significant contribution to modernising theatre stage design through her involvement together with Alexander Tairov in the staging of works such as Oscar Wilde’s Salomé.
 Her innovative ideas brought a new dynamism to the design of stage scenery, costumes and lighting — elements that became an essential complement to the plot.
-She began to design fashion in 1921
+She began to design fashion in 1921.

-After. teaching for a while in Odessa, Ekster returned to Moscow in 1921.
+After teaching for a while in Odessa, Exter returned to Moscow in 1921.
 Despite taking part in major exhibitions such as 5 x 5= 25, along with Alexander Vesnin, Liubov Popova, Alexander Rodchenko and Varvara Stepanova, she did not become affiliated with any particular group.
 During this period, in which she returned to a figurative art centred on still-life scenes, she again collaborated with Fernand Léger and taught at his workshop.